Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 In a nutshell, the WD My Passport external hard drive is an all-in-one portable HDD with all the features and functionalities you seek.

-However, WD external HDD is also prone to damage and other issues, like the WD My Passport hard drive not detected, but the LED is blinking.
-This error indicates that the system doesn’t recognize your WD My Passport external hard drive.
+The WD external HDD is also prone to damage and other issues, like the WD My Passport not showing, but the LED is blinking.
+This error indicates that the file system doesn’t recognize your WD My Passport external hard drive.

 Nevertheless, you can try a few workarounds to fix the error, WD My Passport hard drive not detected, but the LED is blinking.